 Related to the last point, it also matters what kind of information you’re absorbing.
 False information, apart from being harmful, can be draining (especially if it comes with a chain of arguing comments).
 Instead, you can consider periodically checking a handful of reliable sources for updates:

 - The BC Centre for Disease Control (BC CDC)

 6. Equip yourself with what you can do

-There are a number of things each of us can do to help reduce the spread of COVID-19 including physical distancing, practicing good hand hygiene, staying home if your sick, wearing non-medical masks where physical distancing isn’t possible, and other recommendations found in the links above.
-An added side benefit of having this knowledge, is that it may help you to feel empowered rather than helpless when considering COVID-19.
+There are a number of things each of us can do to help reduce the spread of COVID-19 including physical distancing, practicing good hand hygiene, staying home if you are sick, wearing non-medical masks where physical distancing isn’t possible, and other recommendations found in the links above.
+An added side benefit of having this knowledge is that it may help you to feel empowered rather than helpless when considering COVID-19.

 7. Be self-compassionate

 Know that this is an uncertain time and it’s normal to experience more worry or anxiety than usual.
 Don’t put expectations on yourself to immediately feel better, but if you’re able to, you can take time to participate in practices (perhaps some of the above) that may help you.